Rupert, King of the Romans

-Rupert of the Palatinate (Ruprecht von der Pfalz; 5 May 1352 - 18 May 1410), a member of the House of Wittelsbach, was Elector Palatine from 1398 (as Rupert III) and King of Germany from 1400 until his death.
+Rupert of the Palatinate (Ruprecht von der Pfalz; 5 May 1352 - 18 May 1410), a member of the House of Wittelsbach, was Elector Palatine from 1398 (as Rupert III) and King of the Romans from 1400 until his death.

 Early life

 Rupert was born at Amberg in the Upper Palatinate, the son of Elector Palatine Rupert II and Beatrice of Aragon, daughter of King Peter II of Sicily.
-Rupert's great-granduncle was the Wittelsbach emperor Louis IV.
+Rupert's great-granduncle was the Wittelsbach Holy Roman Emperor Louis IV.
 He was raised at the Dominican Liebenau monastery near Worms, where his widowed grandmother Irmengard of Oettingen lived as a nun.

 Reign

 From his early years Rupert took part in the government of the Electoral Palatinate to which he succeeded on his father's death in 1398.
-He and the three ecclesiastical prince-electors (of Mainz, Cologne and Trier) met at Lahneck Castle in Oberlahnstein on 20 August 1400 and declared their king, Wenceslaus, deposed.
-On the next day the same four electors met at Rhens to ballot for Rupert as next German king, thus the majority of the college including the Elector Palatine's own vote.
-As the Imperial City of Aachen refused to let him enter through its gates, Rupert was crowned by Archbishop Frederick III in Cologne on 6 January 1401.
+He and the three ecclesiastical prince-electors (of Mainz, Cologne and Trier) met at Lahneck Castle in Oberlahnstein on 20 August 1400 and declared their King of the Romans, Wenceslaus, deposed.
+On the next day the same four electors met at Rhens to ballot for Rupert as the next King of the Romans, thus the majority of the college including the Elector Palatine's own vote.
+As the Imperial City of Aachen refused to let him enter through its gates, Rupert was crowned by Archbishop Frederick III of Saarwerden in Cologne on 6 January 1401.

-Lacking a solid power base in the Empire, his rule remained contested by Wenceslaus' family, the mighty House of Luxembourg, though Wenceslaus himself did not take any action to regain his royal title.
-In the Western Schism, Rupert backed Pope Boniface IX who, however, was reluctant to acknowledge his rule in view of the Luxembourg claims.
-After the king had won some recognition in Southern Germany, he started a campaign to Italy, where he hoped to crush the rule of Gian Galeazzo Visconti over the thriving Duchy of Milan and to be crowned Holy Roman Emperor by the Pope.
+Lacking a solid power base in the Holy Roman Empire, his rule remained contested by Wenceslaus' family, the mighty House of Luxembourg, though Wenceslaus himself did not take any action to regain his royal title.
+In the Western Schism, Rupert backed the Roman Pope Boniface IX who, however, was reluctant to acknowledge his rule in view of the Luxembourg claims.
+After the king had won some recognition in Southern Germany, he started a campaign to Italy, where he hoped to crush the rule of Duke Gian Galeazzo Visconti over the thriving Duchy of Milan and to be crowned Holy Roman Emperor by the Pope at the Saint Peter's Basilica, Rome.
 In the autumn of 1401 he crossed the Alps, but was defeated at Brescia and in April 1402 Rupert returned to Germany.